Welcome to Kayenta Elementary School

 A Message from Our Principal

 My name is Dr. Jacqueline Benally, Kayenta Elementary School principal.
 I am of the Bitterwater Clan, born for the Sleeping Rock Clan.
 My grandfathers are of the Mexican Clan People and my nali’s are of the Under His Sleeves People.
 I am originally from Crownpoint, New Mexico, however at the age of five years old, my dad moved us to Chinle, Arizona.
 I started school there and went through the school system through twelfth grade.
 After graduation, I attended Eastern Arizona College and played softball while obtaining my associates of arts degree in sociology/science.
 I then transferred to Grand Canyon University where I received my bachelor’s degree in elementary education/science.
 Later, I received my master's degree at Arizona State University in educational leadership and another master’s degree at Northern Arizona University in bilingualism.
-Back in December, I received my doctorate degree in educational leadership and supervision from Arizona State University.
+I received my doctorate degree in educational leadership and supervision from Arizona State University.

 In 2000, I held the position of principal at Kayenta Middle School.
 In 2002, I transferred to Kayenta Primary School.
 I spent my time at KPS from 2002 to 2012.
 After my daughter graduated from Monument Valley High School, I decided to move closer to my dad.